 Like most house plants fiddle leaf figs are susceptible to damage from pests and bugs.
 Below we’ve dived into the most common pests that you can encounter whilst caring for your precious plant.
 We will quickly go through how to identify them and treatment options to get rid of them.

 If you have started to notice small, green bugs on your fiddle leaf fig, you might have an aphid problem.
 Aphids will tend to form little colonies on your plants foliage and new stems, so be sure to check these areas in particular.

-Aphids reproduce quicker than rabbits, thus can become a big problem if not dealt with quickly.
-Aphids feed on plant sap.
+Aphids feed on plant sap and reproduce quicker than rabbits, thus can become a big problem if not dealt with quickly.
 Infestations of aphids will remove excessive amounts of sap from your fiddle leaf figs foliage.
 When this occurs you will notice that the aphid infested leaves will wilt and turn yellow.

 Aphids are a common pest and there are a varieties of ways to deal with them once identified.
 Treatments include store bought pesticides/ insecticides as well as essential oils and other home made remedies.
 A mixture of dish-washing soap and water (3 tablespoons to 1 litre) works well when sprayed on leaves out of a spray bottle.